nkristek/Smaragd/README.md

 ### ValidatingViewModel

-Your custom viewmodel may also be of type `ValidatingViewModel` which also implements `IDataErrorInfo` and `INotifyDataErrorInfo`.
+Your custom viewmodel may also be of type `ValidatingViewModel` which implements `IDataErrorInfo` and `INotifyDataErrorInfo`.

 You may simply add Validations in the class constructor through either
 ```csharp